 - Lumpkin County Tax Assessor's Office - should you feel it necessary to meet in person regarding your appraisal, you will need to call and schedule an appointment.
 Otherwise, the office staff is handling all other questions via phone.

 - Lumpkin County Parks and Recreation activities are suspended until further notice.
-Facility rentals for gatherings is also suspended until further notice.
+Facility rentals for gatherings is limited; please contact the office for more information.
 Lumpkin County Parks and Trails are closed to the public until further notice.

 - Lumpkin County will not be utilizing Community Service Workers through the end of the month.
 This will be re-evaluated at the end of the month.